ariyanabdullah/Roofsie-service/README.md

 # 5. A visitor can see Blog page without Log in .
 He can learn about Jwt Token , Node js, etc.

+# Language Which I used for this project

+    1. Html
+    2. Css
+    3. Tailwind (a css Library)
+    4. Daisy UI and Mamba UI combination.
+    5. React NPM which I used:
+       = React-Photo-view
+       = React-icons
+    6. For authentication I used Firebase

+# Backend Language

+    1. MongoDb Database
+    2. Express js

 // My Discussion in the above

 # Getting Started with Create React App